Amplify Sleep Away Camp 2017

 - Can friends and family view photos from camp, communicate w/ my camper?
 Campers can use smart phones, text and call before breakfast, during free time, and after evening activities, unless otherwise indicated by parents/guardians.

 - Are there age restrictions in place?
 Yes.
 We strive to place campers in groups where they are most likely to feel comfortable with pedagogy style, peers, and activities.
 Bands and dorm rooms are sorted by age with maturity and instrument skill level taken into consideration.
+Depending on enrollment, we will have all campers housed in one building, or separate buildings based on age.
+Building A is for girls aged 10-12 and Building B is for girls aged 13-17

 - Are there media restrictions?
 Cell phones and other personal devices are only acceptable to use in the dorms and during free time.
 We expect campers to only access and utilize media as permitted by their parents and guardians, and respect that every camper has different rules, boundaries, and levels of comfort with media, literature and art.
 Staff may talk with campers or phone parents/guardians if media of any kind is being used inappropriately.